Slava-git/Flask_Api/README.md

 * SQLAlchemy 1.3.13
 * SqLite3
 ## How to run project
 If you already installed requirements, the next step will be execute run.py.
-After that localhost starts.
 I used postman for sending requests.
 ## Some tests
 Get all courses
 ![get_list_courses](images/get_list_courses.png)